piyusher/MoviesAPI/README.md

 ## Tech Stack

 - .Net core 3.1
-- EF Core, SqlLite database
+- EF Core, SqlLite
 - SeriLog
 - REST,  SwaggerUI
+- XUnit, Moq, InMemoryDatabase

 ## Running the project

-The API is ready to be launched.
+The API is cloud-ready to be launched.
 Detailed API documentation using Swagger UI **Swagger/documentation Url**: /help

 #### Using Docker